 To obtain cooperative education endorsement on the degree, the student must register for this course.
 While enrolled in this course, the student must complete a formal report on his/her co-op work experience.
 The report must be completed by the eighth week of the semester.
-Prerequisites: Senior standing
+Prerequisites: Three semesters of CO 050